 19 states.
 Fans and guests enjoyed a game week filled with various events

-including a college fair for high school students, concerts, alumni and team
+including a college and career fair for high school students, concerts, alumni and team

 The weeklong event generated an

 estimated economic impact of $6.6 million to the Mobile area, making the Gulf

 Coast Challenge the most economically impactful event ever hosted by the MSA, or

 by the former Mobile Area Sports Commission.
 Additionally, the event was honored with a Champion of Economic Impact award by Sports Destination Management